As told by Richard Tracy

 “He left a note for you.”

 “Thank you.
 I’ll be right down.”
-I sat down and tried to get my brain around the conversation.
+I sat down and tried to wrap my brain around what I had just heard.
 I could not believe it – Conor was gone, but why?”

 I contacted a mortuary and gave them instructions, then went to the morgue.